jeffpar/pcjs/software/pcx86/sys/unix/minix/1.1/index.md

 ---

 The MINIX 1.1 Operating System for the IBM PC was distributed on eight 360K diskettes.
-[MINIX 1.1 for the IBM PC AT](pc-at/) was released separately on five 1.2M diskettes.
+[MINIX 1.1 for the IBM PC AT](pc-at/) was also released on five 1.2M diskettes.

 After the initial boot screen appears below, load the "MINIX 1.1 (360K Disk 2: Root)" diskette into drive A: and then press the "=" key.